amy-verma/Question-React/useEffect.md

 }, []);
 ✅ Now, the event listener is removed when the component unmounts.
 ----------------------------------------------------------------------------------------------------------
-🔟 What are some common mistakes with useEffect?
-❌ Forgetting the dependency array → Causes unnecessary re-renders.
-❌ Modifying state inside useEffect without dependencies → Leads to an infinite loop.
-❌ Using an async function directly in useEffect → Use a separate async function instead.
-❌ Not cleaning up side effects → Can cause memory leaks.

 11. Bonus Question: How can you optimize performance in useEffect?
 - use the dependency array ([]) to prevent unnecessary execution.